 But, what exactly is backpacking?
 It is a real adventure that combines both hiking and backcountry camping.
 This way, you get to enjoy both worlds (hiking and camping) and have a rich and immersive outdoor experience that you will never forget.

 Even if it’s your first time, don’t be afraid to just do it.
-But, before you do, I recommend that you thoroughly read this article and follow the steps.
-This way you will be 100% ready and have everything you need for your unforgettable backpacking adventure.
-Let’s begin.
+But, before you do, I recommend that you thoroughly read this article and follow the necessary steps:

 When you’re a beginner backpacker, it is important and even crucial that your first backpacking destination will be an easy one.
 You don’t want your first hike to be too long or too hard, as you wish to fully enjoy your experience.
 When you choose an easier trail, you have more time and energy to explore the environment.

 For a beginner backpacker, I would suggest to start with state and national parks.
 The trails there are well marked, and you can find user-friendly and informative guidelines on the parks’ websites.
 In fact, whether you are a beginner and an experienced backpacker, the national parks are always a great destination by default.